 Prophet Muhammad (peace be upon him), our messenger, the most beloved to Allah is in his first tears at the age of six years old.
 Children of six years old in our days are playing, they’re happy, they are mocking around, they don’t know what’s going on.

 But the Prophet at the age of six, an orphan, had to encounter this first encounter.
 How heavy would it be on a six-year-old to encounter this, but this was the first of this extreme compassion that the Prophet had to learn.

 For after that, every time he saw an orphan, or a person who had lost his mother or parents, he was the first to understand their pain.
 He understood their pain more than what they understood.

 And that was the Prophet (peace be upon him).

 Allah Was Preparing Him

-Allah had prepared the messenger of Allah for the most important type of social interaction and social care, which is the care of parents and the pain of loss of family.
+Allah had prepared the Prophet for the most important type of social interaction and social care, which is the care of parents and the pain of loss of family.
 That made him the best leader on earth to be able to connect with the people, the poor, the orphans, and those who have lost things in life.